ikorotkaya/blog/src/pages/posts/from-HTTPS-to-SSH.md

    Follow the prompts to choose a file location and passphrase.
 This generates two files: your private key (`id_rsa`) and public key (`id_rsa.pub`).

-2. **Add your SSH key to GitHub**: Open the `id_rsa.pub` file with a text editor and copy its contents:
+2. **Add your SSH key to GitHub**: open the `id_rsa.pub` file with a text editor and copy its contents:

-   - Go to GitHub and click on your profile picture, then click on `Settings`.
+   - go to GitHub and click on your profile picture, then click on `Settings`.
-   - In the sidebar, click `SSH and GPG Keys`, then `New SSH Key`.
+   - in the sidebar, click `SSH and GPG Keys`, then `New SSH Key`.
-   - Paste your public key into the field, give it a title, and click `Add SSH key`.
+   - paste your public key into the field, give it a title, and click `Add SSH key`.

-3. **Change Your Repository’s Remote URL**: Change your repository's remote URL from HTTPS to SSH.
+3. **Change Your Repository’s Remote URL**: change your repository's remote URL from HTTPS to SSH.
 In your terminal, go to your repository directory and run:

    ```sh
    git remote set-url origin git@github.com:username/repository.git